Professor Eric C. Brown

 Abby: Throughout the updates you have received, would you say the majority of the communities that participate in CTC continue to implement coalitions and community-based empowerment?

 Unfortunately, Brown maintains that communities fail to continue coalition implementation due to more pressing concerns.
 Gang violence and political corruption are rampant in a portion of the communities CTC has been introduced to.
-Such structural violence leads to an unequal distribution of sources, with gangs producing and selling illegal substances to maintain an influx of resources and wealth within a community, thus causing a coalition to fail.
+Such structural violence leads to an unequal distribution of resources, with gangs producing and selling illegal substances to maintain an influx of wealth within a community, thus causing a coalition to fail.

-Structural violence and the previous failures experienced by communities battling structural violence should not impact the selection process of potential CTC communities.
 Struggling communities can be aided in numerous ways, such as decreasing risk factors for drug and alcohol use.
 Low community attachment is one factor that contributes to the increased risk of substance use.
 Other factors, like poverty, can be mitigated given that one is in a bonded community.
 If an individual is not able to bond with their community, it is difficult to mitigate other contributing factors.
 In Havana, Brown explains that a community suffered from this exact problem.
-Following a survey, the research team found that the low levels of community involvement from immigrants who struggled to connect with the larger population.
+Following a survey, the research team found that the low levels of community involvement stemmed from immigrants struggling to connect with the larger population.
 To aid these connections, the team provided numerous community-based activities and resources, including bike riding, street parades, matching apparel, and youth classes.
-These interventions allow teams to mitigate other risk factors and improve connections that are struggling to form in a community.

-Communities, whether institutions like prisons or neighborhoods at large, can improve with empowerment and guidance from research teams.
+These same principles—connection, coalition, and continuity—apply to correcting obstetric racism.
+The practice of empowering local leaders and care stakeholders offers a roadmap for culturally competent intervention in maternal care, allowing communities to reclaim agency and develop solutions rooted in trust, belonging, and prevention.
+Communities, whether institutions like hospitals or neighborhoods at large, can improve with empowerment and guidance from research teams.
 In providing average citizens, like students or religious leaders, with resources and education, they can identify areas of concern and address said areas independently.
 This, in turn, fosters sustainability and allows for a community to flourish over extended periods.